buzzykiwi/zapier-fluxx-community/README.md

 ### Setup and Authentication

 1. If you have not already done so, follow [the link](https://zapier.com/developer/public-invite/171896/79f0f6177294d5882a4e1eb79aa80fef/) to add FCE to your Zapier account.
 You only need to do this once.
 2. Set up an API application id and secret on your Fluxx Preprod and/or Production servers.
-The link is https://[[server url]]/oauth/applications
+The link is **https://[[server url]]/oauth/applications**
    1. Name the application e.g. "Zapier integration"
    2. Redirect URI: *copy and paste the following text:* https://zapier.com/dashboard/auth/oauth/return/App171896CLIAPI/
    3. Scopes: *leave blank*
    4. Click Submit
    5. The browser now shows the Application Name, Id, and Secret.
 Keep this window open as you will need the Id and Secret later.
 3. In a new browser tab, create a new Zap in Zapier
+4. In the search bar under *1.
+Trigger*, search for *Fluxx*
-4. For each Fluxx step in the Zap, choose "Fluxx Community Edition (X.Y.Z)" under "Choose app & event"
+5. Choose "Fluxx Community Edition (X.Y.Z)" under "Choose app & event"
+6. Choose an Event that will occur in Fluxx and trigger this Zap to start processing. e.g. "Trigger on New Records", then "Continue"
-5. The first time you do this, you need to "Connect to a new account" to connect to your Fluxx instance.
+7. The first time you do this, you need to click on "Sign In" next to "Connect Fluxx Community Edition *(nn.nn.nn)*" to connect to your Fluxx instance.
-   1. Click on "Choose Account" then "Choose an Account", then "Connect a new account".
-A popup window appears, so ensure that popup windows are enabled for Zapier.com in your browser.
+   1. A popup window appears, so ensure that popup windows are enabled for Zapier.com in your browser.
-   2. In Fluxx Client Domain, enter the full domain name of the Fluxx Preprod or Production site, e.g. **mydomain.preprod.fluxxlabs.com**
+   2. In Fluxx Client Domain, enter the full domain name of the Fluxx Preprod or Production site, e.g. **mydomain.preprod.fluxxlabs.com**.
+Do not include the leading *https://*
    3. In Fluxx Application Id, copy and paste the Application Id you created in step 2
    4. In Fluxx Secret, copy and paste the "Secret" you created in step 2
    5. Click "Yes, Continue"
    6. The browser redirects to your chosen Fluxx instance, https://[[server url]]/oauth/authorize?client_id=...
-   7. If the browser takes you to the Fluxx login page, complete the login then close the popup window and repeat from step 5i again.
+   7. If the browser takes you to the Fluxx login page, complete the login then close the popup window and repeat from step 7i again.
+8. Finish setting up the trigger.
+The "Trigger on New Records" trigger could use a trigger such as: `SELECT id, full_name FROM User ORDER BY updated_at desc LIMIT 100` to take the latest 100 records, and trigger on any new ones found.
+9. Perform the Test Trigger step to ensure that Zapier is able to retrieve records from Fluxx.
+Zapier will pull in the latest three individual records and name them SQL Records Search Results [A-C].

 If the authentication succeeds, congratulations!
 You are now ready to start automating Fluxx actions.

 ## Triggers

-FEC includes two Triggers: Trigger on Queued Records, and Trigger on New Records, plus a third, deprecated trigger that can access Fluxx ModelDocuments.
+FCE includes two Triggers: Trigger on Queued Records, and Trigger on New Records, plus a third, deprecated trigger that can access Fluxx ModelDocuments.

 ### Trigger on Queued Records